 Specific Role, 2018: Police accountability .

 The role of the Commission is to advise the Berkeley City Council and the Berkeley school board on all matters relating to the City of Berkeley's role in issues of peace and social justice.
+Also, to help create citizen awareness around issues of social justice, to hold public hearings and community forums, and to develop ways to resolve conflict which do not involve violence.

 Commissioners and community members are developing a campaign to create a more powerful police commission.
 This charter amendment will be on the Berkeley municipal ballot in November 2018.